Art is everywhere, which could pose a problem if you want someone to notice yours.

 Or join Behance!
 Setting up a website can happen in the second phase of building your online presence as an artist.
 Reya Ahmed, a graphic artist who uses the Instamojo online store, also showcases her work on a website.
 This helps her customers get a better idea of who she is as a brand, they get to subscribe to her emails and stay updated with any new information.

 Integrating Instamojo payment gateway and online store: Like Reya, you can also integrate your Instamojo store to your website.
-If you do not have a store and use Instamojo for payments, you can integrate payments with API on your website, so that customers are redirected to the payment page when they place an order.

 #5 How custom orders help sell art faster